Boys with Plants in Art (Hotties Alert!)

 Boy: Rubens Peale

 At the age of 23, Peale painted this portrait of his younger brother, Rubens.
 Rubens Peale was 17 years old when he posed for this portrait, loved gardening, and became an accomplished botanist in his life.
 Painted in Philadephia, the painting could be described as a ‘double portrait’; the geranium plant, that Rubens Peale is holding was the first specimen of this plant ever grown in the New World.
-Rubens Peale with a Geranium, 1801, is an example of the unaffected naturalism: clear and firm drawing, and intense devotion to details for which Peale was known.
+Rubens Peale with a Geranium, 1801, is an example of unaffected naturalism: clear and firm drawing, and intense devotion to details for which Peale was known.

 Flowers by Post